fabrlyn/ticker/README.md

 # ticker

-Micro lib for invoking functions for every N number of T, where for T is time in milliseconds.
+Micro lib for invoking functions for every N number of T, for examplw where T is time in milliseconds.
 Written with the intent of being used in the run loop of Arduinos.

 Example